Q3 2023 EPS Estimates for ReWalk Robotics Ltd. Lowered by Analyst (NASDAQ:RWLK)

-Separately, StockNews.com initiated coverage on shares of ReWalk Robotics in a report on Thursday, August 10th.
+Separately, StockNews.com started coverage on shares of ReWalk Robotics in a report on Friday.
 They issued a “sell” rating for the company.

 Hedge Funds Weigh In On ReWalk Robotics

-Large investors have recently bought and sold shares of the company.
-Renaissance Technologies LLC purchased a new position in ReWalk Robotics during the 1st quarter worth $35,000.
-Virtu Financial LLC raised its position in ReWalk Robotics by 249.6% during the 4th quarter.
-Virtu Financial LLC now owns 47,638 shares of the medical device company’s stock worth $36,000 after buying an additional 34,013 shares during the last quarter.
-Finally, Millennium Management LLC raised its position in ReWalk Robotics by 42.9% during the 4th quarter.
-Millennium Management LLC now owns 139,009 shares of the medical device company’s stock worth $106,000 after buying an additional 41,753 shares during the last quarter.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Renaissance Technologies LLC raised its stake in shares of ReWalk Robotics by 23.3% in the second quarter.
+Renaissance Technologies LLC now owns 222,500 shares of the medical device company’s stock valued at $134,000 after acquiring an additional 42,000 shares in the last quarter.
+Millennium Management LLC increased its holdings in ReWalk Robotics by 78.6% during the 2nd quarter.
+Millennium Management LLC now owns 138,282 shares of the medical device company’s stock worth $130,000 after purchasing an additional 60,859 shares during the period.
+Finally, Virtu Financial LLC raised its position in ReWalk Robotics by 249.6% in the 4th quarter.
+Virtu Financial LLC now owns 47,638 shares of the medical device company’s stock valued at $36,000 after purchasing an additional 34,013 shares in the last quarter.
 Hedge funds and other institutional investors own 19.90% of the company’s stock.

 Insider Activity at ReWalk Robotics

-In other ReWalk Robotics news, major shareholder Global Fund Lp Lind II purchased 100,000 shares of ReWalk Robotics stock in a transaction that occurred on Monday, July 24th.
-The stock was purchased at an average price of $0.76 per share, for a total transaction of $76,000.00.
-Following the transaction, the insider now directly owns 4,751,529 shares in the company, valued at $3,611,162.04.
-The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
-In the last 90 days, insiders acquired 183,479 shares of company stock worth $133,583 and sold 60,090 shares worth $38,254.
-2.10% of the stock is owned by insiders.
+In other news, major shareholder Global Fund Lp Lind II bought 100,000 shares of the stock in a transaction that occurred on Monday, July 24th.
+The stock was bought at an average cost of $0.76 per share, for a total transaction of $76,000.00.
+Following the acquisition, the insider now directly owns 4,751,529 shares of the company’s stock, valued at approximately $3,611,162.04.
+The purchase was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In the last 90 days, insiders have bought 183,479 shares of company stock worth $133,583 and have sold 60,090 shares worth $38,254.
+Company insiders own 2.10% of the company’s stock.

 ReWalk Robotics Ltd., a medical device company, designs, develops, and commercializes robotic exoskeletons for individuals with mobility impairments or other medical conditions in the United States, Europe, the Asia-Pacific, and Africa.
 The company offers ReWalk Personal and ReWalk Rehabilitation for spinal cord injuries and everyday use by paraplegic individuals at home and in communities; ReStore, a soft exo-suit intended for use in the rehabilitation of individuals with lower limb disability due to stroke in the clinical rehabilitation environment; and MyoCycle and MediTouch tutor movement biofeedback devices for use at home or in clinic.